AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Important Notices in Aviatrix Release 6.8.1148**

 - **AVX-26666** – For gateway rollback to work in 6.8, your Controller and gateways must be on the latest version of 6.7 (6.7.1376) before upgrading to 6.8.
+- **AVXSRE-395** – Aviatrix is continuously improving its products and services, requiring to migrate to new IP addresses.
+Therefore, if you are filtering out part of all the traffic from your controllers to the Internet, please update your rules to allow “Aviatrix Central Services” according to our Support Portal: Aviatrix Products: `Required Access for External Sites <https://aviatrix.zendesk.com/hc/en-us/articles/4417312119437-Aviatrix-Products-Required-Access-for-External-Sites>`_

 The following Private Preview Features are available in this release: